 7th March 2020

-After spending 11 months sitting in the Display Hall, PCC 1014 was finally moved back into the workshop for installation of its new MG set, which operated satisfactorily during testing.
+1014 was finally moved back into the workshop – after spending 11 months sitting in the Display Hall – for installation of its new MG set, which operated satisfactorily during testing.
 This task was mostly completed by the end of the day, with the only remaining works left to do being the fastening of two plate bolts, re-connection of the motor leads, and the re-installation of the MG set cover tray and air vents.
 With new batteries for the tram expected to arrive soon, vehicle testing is likely to be underway within the next few weeks.

 18th March 2020